 About

 For the time being you should be busy completing the levels already available (which add up to a total of 358 rooms) especially as I didn't want to spoil the fun by going into detail on every castle.
-However, since this site's initial launch in August 2008 there've been several requests for longplays of all the castles and dungeons so I've included them too as Vice history files.
-I still think you should use them only when you're completely stuck or have finished a castle and wanna see how I dit it.
+However, since this site's initial launch in August 2008 there've been several requests for longplays of all the castles and dungeons so I've included them too as YouTube videos.
+I still think you should use them only when you're completely stuck or have finished a castle and wanna see how (fast) I dit it.

 © 8/2008 by Moon